volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-mid-market.md

 - Companies with existing security tools they want to keep, not replace

 ### 💰 Commercial Model
 UnderDefense operates on a subscription-based model with all-inclusive [pricing](https://underdefense.com/mdr-pricing/).
-The $11 to $15/endpoint/month range includes AI SOC, MDR response, compliance automation, and vCISO advisory.
+The $11 to $15/endpoint/month range includes Agentic AI SOC, 24/7 IR response, compliance automation, and vCISO advisory.
 Transparent pricing with no hidden data-ingestion surcharges.

 ### ⏰ When to Shortlist
 Organizations evaluating a turnkey AI SOC that bundles detection, response, compliance, and advisory into a single vendor, particularly those who want to preserve their existing security investments while getting 24/7 expert coverage, should include UnderDefense during the RFP stage.